frida0811/frida0811/README.md

 ---

-### 💼 About Me
+💼 About Me

 🎓 I recently completed my Master of Computing and Innovation at the University of Adelaide (2024).
 💡 I’m currently looking for graduate opportunities in software development, data analysis, or technical support.
-🤝 I’m someone who thrives in team environments—known for being reliable, approachable, and a good listener.
+🤝 I’m someone who thrives in team environments,known for being reliable, approachable, and a good listener.
 📢 With solid academic training and hands-on project experience, I’m eager to contribute and grow in the tech industry.
 🌏 Based in Adelaide, open to remote or hybrid roles across Australia.

 ---

-### 🧰 Skills Overview
+ 🧰 Skills Overview

 ```text
 Languages:     Python, Java, SQL (basic)